dpineda6988/belly-button-challenge/README.md

 An interactive dashboard built using HTML, Javascript and the D3.js library that explores NC State's Public Science Lab Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.

-<strong>Project can also be viewed as a GitHub Page at the following link: <br>
+<strong>Project can also be viewed on GitHub Pages at the following link: <br>
 https://dpineda6988.github.io/belly-button-challenge/ </strong>

 ## Description